Jodie Foster comes out as gay at Golden Globes

 Foster said she had always been up front with trusted friends and family about her sexual orientation.

-"But now apparently, I'm told that every celebrity is expected to honor the details of their private life with a press conference ... that's just not me," she said.
+"But now apparently, I'm told that every celebrity is expected to honour the details of their private life with a press conference ... that's just not me," she said.

 Foster, 50, then talked to her "ex-partner in love" Cydney Bernard, from whom she recently split, and their two sons in the audience.